Contents

 Why Dental Implants?

-There are many options for replacing missing teeth, but both the dentists and patients prefer implants because of their natural look and benefits to your oral health.
+There are many options for replacing missing teeth, but both dentists and patients prefer implants because of their natural look and benefits to oral health.
 The titanium post that holds the tooth in place acts just like your natural tooth root, maintaining your jaw mass and function.
 Whenever you lose a tooth, the jaw bone around your gap will begin to deteriorate.
 This deterioration causes your jaw to physically shrink, altering your appearance and your ability to handle pressure in your jaw.
 This leads to pain, discomfort, and further tooth decay.
 Even if you’ve lost a tooth due to an accident, your remaining teeth are vulnerable.
 That’s why Dental Implants Las Vegas suggests patients opt for this permanent and healthy means of tooth replacement.

 What are the health risks and possible downsides of getting implant surgery?